Otobi1/Predictors-of-Breast-Cancer-Recurrence/README.md

 ```

 After loading, the data was read as a csv file using the pandas dataframe.
 Column names had to be included
-in the as part of the dataframe attributes as the data originally had no labels.
+as part of the dataframe attributes since the data originally had no labels.

 ```bash
 df = pd.read_csv('breast-cancer.data', sep=',', names=['RecClass', 'Age', 'Menopause',